patriciogonzalezvivo/eyeo16/README.md

 <iframe src="https://player.vimeo.com/video/31940579" class='fit' width='100%' height='1000px' frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Note:
-During the volcano I was working on a project that use kinect camera to do a projection mapping of a ecosystem simulation over a sandbox.
-My goal was to invite user to interact with it, and by that bring destruction that will take some time to heal and go back to homeostasis.
-The scale of the volcano eruption had a great influence in this peace.
-I replace the sand by volcanic ashes, and work hard on it to make the algorithms as complex and realistic as I could.
-For that I had to learn shaders.
-It wasn't easy, but at the end was very satisfying to see that the people interacting with it.
-I like to think that something of what we experience that year could be re experienced in this particular way.
-In order to think it in a different and healing way.
+Before the volcano arrive, I was working on a project that consist projecting on top of sandbox a simulation of an ecosystem from the surface of the sandbox with kinect.

+I was inviting the user to interact with it, and by doing that the user bring destruction.
+Then he have to wait, It takes time to the life on the simulation to go back to homeostasis.

+Although we weren't responsable for the eruption of the volcano, I use the ashes.
+For me was a symbol of how little we know.
+How much less power, or control we have.
+Specially at big scale.

 --

 <!-- .slide: data-background="#000000" -->
 ![](imgs/efectomariposa.png)

-**Efecto Mariposa** (Butterfly effect)
+NOV 2011 - **Efecto Mariposa**

 Note:
-There is something that give us pleasure of having the illusion of controlling chaos and chance.
-Even when we see that the repercussions of our interactions scape our perception of understanding... we find confort in the illusion of control.
+I had the chance to show installation several times.
+So I get to see a lot of people interacting with it.
+There is some considerable amount of pleasure on the illusion of control.

 --